The “Inoperable” or High-Risk Aortic Stenosis Patient

 You should seek a second opinion by an expert heart surgeon to see if you are still a candidate for a surgical AVR, before you accept any other technical solution.
 I am mentioning this option to help you see through the confusion and misleading information generated by the hype on this new catheter-based technology.
 This emergent technology is designed to deploy a stent-valve in the aortic position through a catheter inserted in the groin with a procedure similar to the one used to carry out an angioplasty and stent for a coronary blockage.

 Here is what you really need to know: the risk of stroke with a TAVI is three to four times higher than the risk of stroke with a surgical aortic valve replacement.
 In addition to the stroke rate, there is a much higher incidence of a perivalvular leak, a malfunction of the valve-related to a faulty seal between the valve and the aortic wall.

 I can frankly say that I do not know of any cardiologist or heart surgeon who would rather have a higher chance of a stroke and valve malfunction than a tiny scar or a sternotomy on their chest!
 Another important element is that there are no long term data on these catheter valves in regard to durability, which means that there is no guarantee of how long they are going to last once they are implanted.

 Get A Second Opinion From Dr. Ciuffo

-If you’ve been diagnosed as an “inoperable” or high risk aortic valve patient for one of the reasons listed above, it is important that you talk with our expert heart surgeon, Dr. Giovanni Ciuffo, for a second opinion.
-Contact us online or call (330) 588-4676 to schedule an appointment with Dr. Ciuffo.
+If you’ve been diagnosed with an “inoperable aortic valve” or are a high-risk patient for one of the reasons listed above, it is important that you talk with our expert heart surgeon, Dr. Giovanni Ciuffo, for a second opinion.
+Contact us online or call (712) 294-7055 to schedule an appointment with Dr. Ciuffo.